 MAP COLLECTION-contains maps of Idaho, the United States, and the world.
-Maps are available in a wide variety of subjects, formats and scales for all areas.
-Idaho documents are also located on this floor.
+Maps are available in a wide variety of ubjects, formats and scales for all areas.

 FOURTH FLOOR

 PERIODICALS AND DOCUMENTS-are kept in closed stacks on the fourth floor, but these are readily available at the counter.
 Newspapers and a rapidly growing collection of microfilms are also located here.
 Microfilm readers and reader-printers are available.